mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/platform-services/platform-services-catalog/kudo-spark/index.md

 kubectl kudo install spark --namespace spark
 ```
 This will install a Spark operator instance with the name `spark-instance` to the provided namespace.
-You can also specify a different instance name using `--instance` parameter:
+You can also specify a different instance name using the `--instance` parameter:

 ```
 kubectl kudo install spark --instance spark-operator --namespace spark